NavyaG-lab/Tech-writer/infrastructure/data-infra/serving_layer.md

 ## Conrado

 `conrado` is a service that runs in the prod environment.
 It serves data out the DynamoDB table that `tapir` loaded data into, via an HTTP interface, described below.
-To hit said endpoints through nucli the `admin` scope is required.
-To hit it from a service, please add the service and the datset it will use on this [scopes list](https://github.com/nubank/conrado/blob/master/src/conrado/logic/auth.clj#L11).
+To hit said endpoints from a service, please add the service and the dataset it will use on this [scopes list](https://github.com/nubank/conrado/blob/master/src/conrado/logic/auth.clj#L11).
+If you need to hit the service from NuCLI you'll need to set up a dedicated scope for yourself and your team, and add it in the same way to that scopes list file.

 ### Bookmarks & Sachem